TesteurManiak/ygo-custom-cards/README.md

 # EDOPro Custom Cards

-Custom cards that I've created for [EDOPro](edopro).
+Custom cards that I've created for [EDOPro][edopro].
 These cards are not official and are not intended to be used in official tournaments.

-Those cards were created and are managed using [YGOFabrica](ygofabrica).
+Those cards were created and are managed using [YGOFabrica][ygofabrica].

 ## Installation